-These Christmas appetizer recipes are just what you've been wanting.
+Grandma's old fashioned Christmas party appetizer recipes are just what you've been wanting.
 Use them to make unique holiday appetizers with an attractive festive appearance and a wholesome homemade taste.

-Mom's Recipe Scrapbooks (c.
-1920s)
+Mom's Recipe Scrapbooks (1920s)

-Invert patty pans and cover outside with plain paste; prick the paste on top and sides with a fork, set the small tins on a baking sheet and bake in a quick oven.

-Remove pastry from tins and fill with Cranberry Filling:
+Invert patty pans and cover outside with plain pastry; prick the pastry on top and sides with a fork, set the small tins on a baking sheet and bake in a quick oven (400°F).
+Then remove pastry from tins and fill with Cranberry Filling:

-Mix 1/4 cup cornstarch with 2 cups sugar; pour over 1 cup of boiling water, and stir until boiling, then add 1/2 cup molasses, 1/2 teaspoon salt, 1 tablespoon butter, and 1 quart cranberries, chopped fine; cook 15 minutes.
+Mix 1/4 cup cornstarch with 2 cups sugar; pour over 1 cup of boiling water, and stir until boiling, then add 1/2 cup molasses, 1/2 teaspoon salt, 1 tablespoon butter, and 1 quart cranberries, chopped fine; cook on stove for 15 minutes.

 For an attractive Fruit Cocktail serve pear and melon balls, some tinted green (with a few drops of vegetable coloring), in pineapple juice, topped with a red cherry.

 And a bright spot of seasonal color is achieved by using red caviar (salmon roe) on the little puff biscuits designed for this purpose.

 What's Christmas without a nippy cheese dish?
 Excellent for serving between courses.
 It almost tastes like a cream cheese ice cream.
 Plus, this Christmas party appetizer recipe is easy to make.

 One nippy cheese, 1/2 cup cream, 8 olives chopped, 1/2 pimento cut in strips.
 Work the cream into the cheese with a fork.
 When smooth, add the olives and pimento.
 Place in suitable serving dish and freeze one hour.